Brianon97/theptapp/README.md

 This project follows an **Agile methodology** with user stories representing key features of the application.
 Features were prioritized using the **MoSCoW system**:

-1. **Must Have** - Critical features required for the app to function
+1. **Must Have** - Critical features required for the app to function.
-2. **Should Have** - Important features that add significant value
+2. **Should Have** - Important features that add significant value.
-3. **Could Have** - Nice-to-have features for future enhancement
+3. **Could Have** - Nice-to-have features for future enhancement.

 User stories were developed based on personal experience with booking software and with AI assistance.
 The **GitHub Projects board** was used to manage and track progress throughout the development lifecycle, with "Must Have" features moved to "in progress" and then "completed" section first.